Mosque–Cathedral of Córdoba: Major alterations (16th–18th centuries)

-In the new Capilla Mayor, after its completion by Juan de Ochoa, Bishop Diego de Mardones initiated the construction of its main altarpiece and provided a significant donation himself for the project.
-The altarpiece was designed in a Mannerist style by Alonso Matías and construction began in 1618.
-Other artists who were involved in its execution included Sebastián Vidal, Pedro Freile de Guevara, and Antonio Palomino.
-In March 1748 construction on the choir stalls began, with the commission awarded to Pedro Duque Cornejo.
+In March 1748 construction on the choir stalls of the Capilla Mayor began, with the commission awarded to Pedro Duque Cornejo.
 It was initially funded with the help of a large bequest by Archdeacon José Díaz de Recalde in 1742.
 Work on the choir stalls finished in 1757, though Duque Cornejo – who had worked on it continuously for nearly a decade – died just two weeks before the finished choir was officially opened.